Five Ways Boycotts Have Been Transformed In The Trump Era

 Uber CEO Travis Kalanick angered Trump opponents by joining the president’s Strategic and Policy Forum.
 Then on January 28, Uber made a temporary change in rates that people saw as undercutting an airport taxi strike supporting protests against Trump's travel ban.
 More than 200,000 people ditched the Uber app in protest, reports the Times, and downloads of rival app Lyft surged.
 On February 2, Kalanick quit the forum.

 That's not a success likely to be repeated.
 Substituting Lyft for Uber was a no-brainer for activists.
-"There's no real trade-off between the two services, not to mention the drivers are the same people," says Braydon King.
+"There's no real trade-off between the two services, not to mention the drivers are the same people," says Brayden King.

 Most boycotts are a lot harder and take a lot longer.
 The efforts to reform Nike's labor practices began in the 1990s and took years to get the company to implement changes.
 Will activists be able to stay focused that long, when other boycotts, also launched at lightning speed, keep popping up to compete for attention?
 "We're just overrun with boycotts at the moment," says King.